 In order to object either 10 creditors, or 10% in number or value, would need to object to stop the Deemed Consent procedure continuing and requisition a physical meeting.
 Accordingly it is now rare for there to be a physical meeting of creditors in a Creditors Voluntary Liquidation.

 Ahead of the day of Liquidation Purnells would prepare all of the necessary forms, agenda, Statutory Statement of Affairs and a "Pack" of documents to be presented to the creditors via an online portal.
 We will carefully explain the procedure so that you are fully aware of the order of events for the day.
 One of the directors must be the Chairman of the meeting, if there was a virtual or physical meeting, but Purnells would do most of the talking by running through the agenda and providing an update on the insolvency of the Company.

 At the meeting of shareholders the shareholders will nominate a liquidator of their choice.
 This liquidator must be ratified by the creditors, or they can appoint a different person/people instead.

 Following the meeting of shareholders the Company is in liquidation and all its affairs will be dealt with by the liquidators thus relieving the directors of their day to day responsibility in respect of the Company.
-Any written enquiries or calls from creditors can then be referred to the Liquidator.
+Any correspondence or calls from creditors can then be referred to the Liquidator.

-Before deciding to place your company into creditors voluntary liquidation it is best to have a meeting with a qualified and licensed insolvency practitioner.
+Before deciding to place your company into Creditors Voluntary Liquidation, or CVL, it is best to have a meeting with a qualified and licensed insolvency practitioner.
 If you would like a free telephone meeting with a qualified and licensed insolvency practitioner please telephone 01326 340 579 and speak to Chris Parkman or email him at firstname.lastname@example.org.